What to Look For in a Whole House Air Purifier

 What MERV Rating Should You Look For?

-• A MERV of 7-13 can be almost as effective as HEPA filters.
+- A MERV of 7-13 can be almost as effective as HEPA filters.
 HEPA stands for high-efficiency particulate air.
-To qualify for a HEPA rating the filter must meet certain government standards.
+To qualify for a HEPA rating the filter must meet certain government standards such as removing particles as small as 0.3 microns.
 The nice thing about MERV filters of 7-13 is that they are usually less expensive than HEPA filters.
 Plus, they’re quieter since they have less air-flow resistance.
 MERV 11 air filters are a good choice to clean indoor air as they create minimal backpressure–so your equipment does not have to work harder–and a MERV 11 traps a lot of particles and typically does not need to be replaced for up to one year, depending on where the home is located.

 How to find the Best Portable Air Purifier?